-In this crucial moment in history, six institutions from the U.S, Russia, and Europe join forces and ask the next generation of arms control negotiators to meet the security challenges of our time.
+In this crucial moment in history, the Arms Control Negotiation Academy asks the next generation of arms control negotiators to meet the security challenges of our time.

-We have seen the collapse of the 1972 Anti-Ballistic Missile (ABM) Treaty, the 1987 Intermediate-Range Nuclear Forces (INF) Treaty, and the 1990 Conventional Forces in Europe (CFE) Treaty.
-Only the nuclear arms reduction treaty between the U.S. and Russia ("New START") is left unscathed.
+The post-World War II security architecture is disintegrating.
+The 1972 Anti-Ballistic Missile (ABM) Treaty, the 1987 Intermediate-Range Nuclear Forces (INF) Treaty, and the 1990 Conventional Forces in Europe (CFE) Treaty all have collapsed.
+The U.S. has withdrawn from the Open Skies Treaty, and Russia from “New START.”

 Participants of the 2019 European Negotiation Boot camp in Iceland.
 Source: Negotiation Task Force.

 The Arms Control Negotiation Academy (ACONA) is a 12-month, high-level professional development program for a competitively selected cohort of rising international security experts and practitioners.